steenhansen/electric-snakes/readme.md

 ## Architecture

 Browser and Node.js share one TypeScript TSLinted code base via Webpack.
 The syncroniztion of different games and snakes is done with Redux using Immutable.js collections.
-Interactions are communitcated via WebSockets

 ## Compile